rluedde/rluedde.github.io/index.md

 - [x] Scrape data
 - [x] Get classes set up for indivudal Books
 - [x] Build bubble sort algorithm to sort the books
-- [ ] Add mouseover functionality - you mouse over a block and it shows you the title, author, and page count
+- [ ] Add click functionality - you click on a block and it shows you the title, author, and page count
 - [ ] Once the framework is stable, add other algorithms: quick sort, insertion sort, merge sort, etc.
 - [ ] Get some gifs up on this website.
 That might not be possible but it'd sure be cool.
+- [ ] Add some HTML/CSS in order to make the page look better

 ## [Sudoku Solver and Game](https://github.com/rluedde/sudoku)